-The smaller the country, and therefore the additional restricted its domestic market, the additional incentive it’s to appear to international trade as the simplest way of gaining the benefits of large-scale production.
+The smaller the country, and therefore the additional restricted its domestic market, the additional incentive it to appear to international trade as the simplest way of gaining the benefits of large-scale production.

-Thus, Luxembourg or Belgium has far more to achieve, relatively, than u. s.
-Indeed, the benefits of large-scale production were one in all the most important sources of gain from the institution of the EU Economic Community (EEC; ultimately replaced by the EU Union), which was fashioned for the aim of providing trade between most western European countries.
+Thus, Luxembourg or Belgium has far more to achieve, relatively, than the u. s.
+Indeed, the benefits of large-scale production were one of the most important sources of gain from the institution of the EU Economic Community (EEC; ultimately replaced by the EU Union), which was fashioned with the aim of providing trade between most western European countries.

 Even an oversized country like u. s., however, will gain in some cases by commercialism so as to take advantage of the economies of production lines. for instance, the Boeing Company has been able to turn out aeroplanes additional expeditiously and cheaply as a result of its ability to sell giant numbers of craft to different countries.
 The commerce countries additionally gain as a result of they’ll purchase craft abroad at costs way below they’d get domestically made equivalents.

 Technological development may offer a particular trade advantage.
 The comparatively advanced countries—particularly us, Japan, and people of western Europe—have been the principal exporters of high-technology products like computers and exactitude machinery.